jitsi-contrib/jitas/README.md

 ```

 If there is a warning then you need to install the standard kernel.
 Probably the
-following commands will work but be carefull!
+following commands will work but be careful!

 ```bash
 apt-get update